GaloisInc/HARDENS/src/README.md

 `SystemVerilog` or `C` functions after an update to the Cryptol model, you can run `REGEN_SOURCES=1 make <target>`; by default, the checked-in existing generated code will be used.

+## Verification with Frama-c

+ACSL contracts are provided for the components implemented under `generated` and `handwritten` and their callers.
+To verify that implementations satisfy their contracts, run

+`make -f frama_c.mk`

 ## Concurrency